peclevens/event-apis-specs/README.md

 ## Notes
-- The following JSON schema keywords `oneOf`, `anyOf` and `allOf` are valid in OpenAPI 3.0, but they are not yet supported in `Swagger Editor` nor in `Postman` which will prevent some schemas from being validated or loaded without issue.
+- The following JSON schema keywords `oneOf`, `anyOf` and `allOf` are valid in OpenAPI 3.0, but they are not yet supported in `Swagger Editor` nor in `Postman` which will prevent some schemas from being validated or loaded successfully.

 ## References